-We have the following principal subsidiaries which have total assets or revenues which exceed 10% of our total consolidated assets or revenues as at and for the year ended December 31, 2022:
+We have the following principal subsidiaries which have total assets or revenues which exceed 10% of our total consolidated assets or revenues as at and for the year ended December 31, 2024:

-Jurisdiction of Percentage of voting incorporation, continuance, Name of subsidiary securities owned formation or organization FirstService CAM Holdings, Inc. 100.0% Delaware FirstService Residential, Inc. 100.0% Delaware FirstService Residential Florida, Inc. 100.0% Florida FirstService Restoration, Inc. 100.0% Delaware Bellwether FOS Holdco, Inc. 89.2% Delaware FirstOnSite USA Holdings, Inc. 100.0% Delaware Interstate Restoration LLC 100.0% Colorado FS Brands, Inc. 97.2% Delaware Century Fire Holdings, LLC 94.8% Delaware
+Name of subsidiary Percentage of voting securities owned Jurisdiction of incorporation, continuance, formation or organization FirstService CAM Holdings, Inc. 100.0% Delaware FirstService Residential, Inc. 100.0% Delaware FirstService Residential Florida, Inc. 100.0% Florida FirstService Restoration, Inc. 100.0% Delaware FirstService Roofing Holdings, Inc. 88.6% Delaware Bellwether FOS Holdco, Inc. 89.6% Delaware FirstOnSite USA Holdings, Inc. 100.0% Delaware Interstate Restoration LLC 100.0% Colorado FS Brands, Inc. 97.2% Delaware Century Fire Holdings, LLC 95.0% Delaware

 The voting securities of the above noted subsidiaries not controlled by FirstService are owned by operating management of each respective subsidiary.
 The above table does not include all of the subsidiaries of FirstService.
-The assets and revenues of our unnamed subsidiaries did not exceed 20% of our total consolidated assets or total consolidated revenues as at and for the year ended December 31, 2022.
+The assets and revenues of our unnamed subsidiaries did not exceed 20% of our total consolidated assets or total consolidated revenues as at and for the year ended December 31, 2024.